Post-Production

 Georgia Tech has teamed with Adobe Inc. to streamline digital media production across all platforms.
 We use and recommend the Adobe Creative Suite of professional video production tools.

-Video may be acquired in a variety of formats, sizes, and frame rates, but Adobe Premiere Pro and Adobe After Effects will import most footage types without the need to transcode.
+Note: Video may be acquired in a variety of formats, sizes, and frame rates, but Adobe Premiere Pro and Adobe After Effects will import most footage types without the need to transcode.

 For best production results, sequences in Premiere Pro and compositions in After Effects should match native video formats and frame rates as closely as possible.

-Rendering and Output
+Rendering and Output Specifications

-- Video Resolution: Either 3840 x 2160p (4K) or 1920 x 1080p (Full HD), 16:9 aspect ratio
+Video Resolution | 3840 x 2160p (4K) or 1920 x 1080p (Full HD), 16:9 aspect ratio |

-- Video Frame Rate: 30fps (29.97) or 24fps (23.976)
+Frame Rate | 30fps (29.97) or 24fps (23.976) |

-- Sample Rate: 48000 kHz
+Sample Rate | 48000 kHz |

 Encoding